Retky/Mv-JSBestPractice/README.md

 # WebpackBoilerplate
-Simple HTML list of To Do tasks made with Webpack
+Copy of Simple HTML list of To Do tasks made with Webpack for reviewing the JavaScript Best Practice.

 ## Built With